- Diversity, Equity, and Inclusion

 Faculty and Researchers

-David Bindel works on simulating microelectromechanical systems, numerical linear algebra, finite element analysis, floating point computation and network tomography.
+David Bindel works on numerical linear algebra, numerical methods for data science, and simulating microelectromechanical systems and fusion plasmas.
 His research involves software design, mathematical analysis and physical modeling.

-Anil Damle (joining July 2017) works on the development of fast algorithms in applied and computational mathematics that exploit structure coming from underlying physical or statistical models.
+Anil Damle works on the development of fast algorithms in applied and computational mathematics that exploit structure coming from underlying physical or statistical models.
 This includes work in the areas of computational quantum chemistry, numerical linear algebra, and spectral clustering.

 The scientific computing group is also active in the Applied Mathematics Ph.D. program, which is part of Cornell's Center for Applied Mathematics.
 Prospective Ph.D. applicants interested in the mathematical aspects of scientific computing may wish to consider that graduate field as well.